viperleed/viperleed/doc/content/background/tensor_leed.rst

 This section provides a rudimentary introduction to the tensor-LEED approach employed by TensErLEED and, consequently, also ViPErLEED.
-Note that this neither is, nor aims to be a comprehensive or rigorous introduction to the topic.
+Note that this is neither, nor aims to be a comprehensive or rigorous introduction to the topic.
 The descriptions below are only intended to provide a quick overview of the method, and serve as explanation and motivation for the various sections of a |LEED-IV| calculation in ViPErLEED.

 An in-depth description of all parts of the tensor-LEED approach is presented in Refs. :cite:alp:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`.
-The original publication of the TensErLEED software :cite:p:`blumFastLEEDIntensity2001a` explains how the tensor-LEED approach is implemented in TensErLEED.
+The original publication of the TensErLEED software explains how the tensor-LEED approach is implemented in TensErLEED :cite:p:`blumFastLEEDIntensity2001a`.

 Reference calculation
 =====================

-The :ref:`reference calculation<ref-calc>` determines the the full-dynamic scattering (i.e., including all multiple-scattering contributions) of an electron wave incident at a "reference" structure.
+The :ref:`reference calculation<ref-calc>` determines the full-dynamic
+scattering (i.e., including all multiple-scattering contributions) of an electron wave incident at a "reference" structure.
 This calculation yields the complex scattering amplitudes :math:`A^{\mathrm{ref}}_{\mathbf{g}}` (and